jrihon/thesis/chapters/00_chapter/00_section_02.typ

 ===== Cremer-Pople (CP)
 Two computational chemists built further on the concepts of quantifying the magnitude of the out-of-plane deviation of atoms in a cyclic molecule, as a basis for what constitutes puckering behaviour #mcite(("Cremer1975general"), biblio).
 To define the local elevation $z_j$ requires defining a plane going through the molecule itself.
 This plane is set as going through the geometrical center of the molecule, meaning that the plane should satisfy the sum of all the displacements be equal to zero ($sum z_j = 0$).
+@fig-fivering A. for furanoses and @fig-sixring A. for pyranoses depict the mean plane for the various puckering modes.
-From this follows another conditions (@eq-cp-cossinplane) to satisfy that the condition that every mean plane constitutes a unique puckering mode.
+From this follows another condition to satisfy that every mean plane constitutes a unique puckering mode (@eq-cp-cossinplane).
 $
 sum^(N-1)_(j=0) z_j cos((2 pi j)/N) = 0 #h(2em) ; #h(2em) sum^(N-1)_(j=0) z_j sin((2 pi j)/N) = 0
 $<eq-cp-cossinplane>

 Computing for the set of displacements, by virtue of @eq-cp-cossinplane, we can define the mean plane by taking the cross product of $n = R' times R''$ (@eq-cp-crossplane).
-The $R_j$ parameter is the coordinate of the atom in cartesian ($x,y,z$) space.
+The $R_j$ parameter represents iterating over the atoms of the ring system.
 $
 R' = sum^(N-1)_(j=0) R_j sin((2 pi j)/N) #h(2em) ; #h(2em) R'' = sum^(N-1)_(j=0) R_j cos((2 pi j)/N)
 $<eq-cp-crossplane>
- Setting the geometrical center of the ring to the origin of the cartesian coordinate system, we can apply the dot product of the normalised $n$ to every atom to get the displacements per atom ($z_j = R_j · n$).
+ Setting the geometrical center of the ring to the origin of the cartesian coordinate system ($x,y,z$), we can apply the dot product of the normalised $n$ to every atom to get the displacements per atom ($z_j = R_j · n$).

-Being able to calculate the displacements allows to then use them to calculate the actual puckering coordinates that define the CP formalism.
+The displacements $z_j$ are employed to calculate the actual puckering coordinates that define the CP formalism.
 This leads to the generalisation of @eq-kilpatrick for any type of _odd_-membered cyclic molecule, where $N$ is equal to the amount of atoms in the ring and $m = (N-1)/2$ :
 $
 q_m cos phi_m = sqrt(frac(2,N)) sum^(N-1)_(j=0) z_j cos(frac(2 pi m j, N)) #h(2em) ; #h(2em)
 q_m sin phi_m = - sqrt(frac(2,N)) sum^(N-1)_(j=0) z_j sin(frac(2 pi m j, N))
 $<eq-odd-membered>
-By applying @eq-odd-membered for rings with $N=5$, we can simplify :
+We can @eq-odd-membered simplify for $N=5$:
 $
 q_2 cos phi_2 = sqrt(frac(2,5)) sum^4_(j=0) z_j cos(frac(4 pi j, 5)) #h(2em) ; #h(2em)
 q_2 sin phi_2 = - sqrt(frac(2,5)) sum^4_(j=0) z_j sin(frac(4 pi j, 5))